 Abstract

-The present investigation entitled “Effect of micronutrient application in green gram growing iron and zinc deficient soils of Renapur Tahsil, Latur” during Kharif season of the year, 2022-2023 at A Field experiment was conducted at farmers field At.
-Post-Dawangaon Tq-Renapur Dist- Latur.
-The experiment was layout in RBD with three replications and a recommended variety of green gram BM 2003-2 as a test crop along with ten treatments.
+A Field experiment was conducted at farmers field to determine the effect of micronutrient application in green gram growing on iron and zinc deficient soils of Renapur Tahsil, Latur” during Kharif season of the year, 2022-2023. .
+The experiment was layout in Randomized Complete Block Design (RBD) with three replications and a recommended variety of green gram BM 2003-2 as a test crop along with ten treatments.
 Significantly higher uptake of N, P, K, Fe and Zn was found in green gram with treatment T7 (application of RDF + 25 kg ha-1 FeSO4 + 25 kg ha-1 ZnSO4).
 Available soil nutrient status in post-soil samples after harvest was comparably found maximum than initial soil samples.

 (Keywords: green gram, FeSO4, ZnSO4, Grade II, Soil nutrient status)